 Why are there so may unwanted Guinea Pigs ??

 People buy them for the wrong reasons - common example is pressure by children.

 People experiment with breeding and it gets out of hand

 Home and family circumstances can change

-People cant afford to keep them anymore - Redundancy / unemployment
+People cannot afford to keep them anymore - Redundancy / unemployment/health

 People did not research fully what was involved with owning Guinea Pigs.

 People have a baby

 Thats just a few REAL reasons, here are some we have also dealt with: